FourteenBrush/MathExpressionParser/README.md

 ```

 > [!NOTE]
-> This method throws an unchecked `SyntaxException` if the syntax of the expression is invalid.
+> This method throws an unchecked `SyntaxException` if the expression is invalid.

 ### Functions and variables

-There is built-in support for trigonometric and other standard functions, click
+There is built-in support for trigonometric, mathematical and other common functions, click
 [here](core/src/main/java/me/fourteendoggo/mathexpressionparser/symbol/BuiltinSymbols.java) to seem them all.

 Functions are called like normal Java methods, they can have zero or more arguments and can be nested: